gupta9ankit5/job_posting_fraud_detection/README.md

 All of the data is in 1 csv file: fake_job_postings.csv(50.06 MB) This file contains the dataset of job descriptions and their meta information.
 A small proportion of these descriptions are fake or scam which can be identified by the column "fraudulent".
 It has 18 coloumns

+<h3> EDA </h3>
+An exploratory data analysis is performed by analysing dataset as a whole and each of the 18 columns individually